dadams-AU/315/README.md

 3. Choose a location on your computer and save the file
 4. Open the saved file in your web browser or PDF viewer

-[Rest of the README content remains the same...]
 ## Downloading Slides

 If you wish to download the slides for offline viewing: